knewplay/oop-fundamentals/oop_fundamentals.md

 **Explanation:** The `display_status()` method is called on the `player`, `goblin`, and `zombie` objects to print their current health and energy levels.

-**Concepts Used:** Encapsulation is demonstrated here as the display_status() method provides a controlled way to access and display the object's attributes.
+**Concepts Used:** Encapsulation is demonstrated here as the `display_status()` method provides a controlled way to access and display the object's attributes.
+Furthermore, (polymorphism)

 #### 4. Attacking Monsters